 Ethical issues

 Informed consent will be obtained from participating pharmacies.
-The national project team in the participating will obtain written informed consent from participating pharmacies.
+The national project team will obtain written informed consent from participating pharmacies.

-A draft Information for Participants (Annex 2) and draft Consent Form (Annex 3) are attached to this application.
+A draft Information for Participants (Annex 2) and draft Consent Form (Annex 3) are attached to this protocol.
 Participants are informed that they may withdraw from the study at any time without penalty,

 Participating pharmacies will be identified by a code number.
 Only the study number (pharmacy number) will be recorded on the data collection forms.
 Only the lead researchers at the national level will have access to the full list of pharmacies and study numbers.
 This list will be destroyed once data entry is complete and all data entry errors corrected.
 The location of specific pharmacies will not be reported in any study reports or manuscripts in a form that would allow pharmacy identification.